 Physical Accessibility

-The MIT Campus Accessibility Map (a PDF document) is a map prepared by the MIT Planning Office.
+The MIT Campus Accessibility Map is a map prepared by the MIT Planning Office.
 Copies are available in our office (Room 5-104) and the main MIT Events and Information Center (Room 7-121).

 This map of the MIT campus details recommended routes for individuals with mobility disabilities, including the locations of curb cuts, ramps, and accessible restrooms and entrances to buildings on the MIT campus.
 The guide is one of a series of steps being taken to make the MIT campus accessible to persons with disabilities.
 Since it is not practical to show either all existing architectural barriers or all possible routes, this map addresses the overall accessibility of the MIT campus.
 Although this guide deals with the general needs of the temporarily or permanently disabled, MIT is prepared to respond to the special needs of individuals.